giuseppewebber/embedded-project/README.md

 <a name="pythonadd"></a>
 ## Python Additions

-We decided to create a one-hot encoding to differentiate the various inputs that the user can transmit to the game.
+We decided to create a one-hot encoding to differentiate the various inputs that the controller can transmit to the computer.

 <pre><code>bit0 = 0b00000001       #bit0 action
 bit1 = 0b00000010       #bit1 jump